kumahq/kuma-demo/kubernetes/README.md

 Forwarding from [::1]:3000 -> 3000
 ```

-You can visit the [Grafana dashboard](http://localhost:3000/) to query the metrics that Prometheus is scraping from our Kuma mesh.
+Visit the [Grafana dashboard](http://localhost:3000/) to query the metrics that Prometheus is scraping from Kuma mesh.
 If you are prompted to login, just use `admin:admin` as the username and password.

 ![grafana-dashboard](https://github.com/Kong/kuma-website/blob/master/docs/.vuepress/public/images/demo/mesh-grafana-dashboard.png?raw=true)